-- Any student or parent/guardian of a student who believes they have been a target of harassment or discrimination as defined in District policy, or who has witnessed harassment or discrimination, is encouraged to immediately report it to as set forth in District Regulation AC-R1 - Harassment and Discrimination Investigation Procedures for Students or District Regulation AC-R3 - Sex-Based Harassment Investigation Procedures. - All District employees who witness harassment or discrimination must take prompt and effective action to stop the harassment or discrimination and forward the report and/or other information to the administrator or compliance officer for appropriate action. - If the target of harassment or discrimination is a student with a disability who has an Individualized Education Program under the Individuals with Disabilities Education Act (an "IEP") or a Plan under Section 504 of the Rehabilitation Act of 1973 (a "Section 504 Plan"), the investigation shall include a determination of whether the student's receipt of a free appropriate public education ("FAPE") under the IEP or Section 504 Plan may have been affected by the harassment.
+- Any student or parent/guardian of a student who believes they have been a target of harassment or discrimination as defined in District policy, or who has witnessed harassment or discrimination, is encouraged to immediately report it to as set forth in District Regulation AC-R1 Harassment and Discrimination Investigation Procedures for Students or District Regulation AC-R3 Sexual Harassment Investigation Procedures. - All District employees who witness harassment or discrimination must take prompt and effective action to stop the harassment or discrimination and forward the report and/or other information to the administrator or compliance officer for appropriate action. - If the target of harassment or discrimination is a student with a disability who has an Individualized Education Program under the Individuals with Disabilities Education Act (an "IEP") or a Plan under Section 504 of the Rehabilitation Act of 1973 (a "Section 504 Plan"), the investigation shall include a determination of whether the student's receipt of a free appropriate public education ("FAPE") under the IEP or Section 504 Plan may have been affected by the harassment.

 Remedial and/or disciplinary actions shall include measures designed to stop the harassment or discrimination, correct its negative impact on the affected student, and ensure that the harassment or discrimination does not recur.
-Steps shall also be taken to ensure that targets of and witnesses to harassment or discrimination are protected from retaliation for reporting the harassment or discrimination or providing information in connection with a harassment or discrimination investigation.
+Steps shall also be taken to ensure that targets of and witnesses to harassment or discrimination are protected from retaliation for reporting harassment or discrimination or providing information in connection with a harassment or discrimination investigation.

 If it is determined that a student's receipt of FAPE under an IEP or Section 504 Plan may have been affected by harassment or discrimination, the District must promptly convene the student's IEP team or Section 504 team to determine whether and to what extent: (a) the student's educational needs have changed; (b) the harassment or discrimination impacted the student's receipt of FAPE; and (c) different or additional services are needed to ensure the student's ongoing receipt of FAPE.
-If different or additional services are needed to ensure the student's ongoing receipt of FAPE.
-If different or additional services are needed to ensure the student's needed.
+If different or additional services are needed, the student's IEP or Section 504 Plan will be promptly revised and implemented.

-The District will provide supportive measures and accommodations to affected students where appropriate as further identified in District Policy AC - Nondiscrimination/Equal Opportunity, District Policy AC-R1 - Harassment and Discrimination Investigation Procedures for Students, and District Policy AC-R3 - Sex-based Harassment Investigation Procedures.
+The District will provide supportive measures and accommodations to affected students where appropriate as further identified in District Policy AC - Nondiscrimination/Equal Opportunity, District Policy AC-R1 - Harassment and Discrimination Investigation

+Procedures for Students, and District Policy AC-R3 - Sexual Harassment Investigation Procedures.